Worried about preparing for your exams? What items are not allowed in exams? What if you are ill? Here are a few pointers.

 Please avoid taking any prohibited items into your examinations.
 If you are caught with a prohibited item in an exam, – even if you had it with you by accident – it will result in a penalty which could cost you your degree.

 When entering the hall, please check carefully to ensure you have no revision notes or other materials on your person or in your pockets.
 This includes any notes written on your body or other objects, such as pencil cases or dictionaries.
-If you have borrowed a dictionary from someone else or bought it second-hand it is your responsibility to check it and make sure it does not have any notes in it.

 You are not permitted to keep any electronic devices on your person during examinations.
 Electronic devices include: